FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 >>> 6. If you already have the secret noted, **skip to step 7**, otherwise, delete the already existing secret and create a new one in its place.
 Once created, make sure you note down temporarily the value of the secret, as this is only displayed once and we will be using it as the password when we create the secret in Kubernetes.
 >>>7.
 Create the kubernetes secret:
 >>>```shell
->>>kubectl create secret docker-registry my-acr-secret --docker-server=your-acr-server --docker-username=your-appId --docker-password=your-client-secret
+>>>kubectl create secret docker-registry image-credentials-secret --docker-server=your-acr-server --docker-username=your-appId --docker-password=your-client-secret
 >>>```
->>
+>>>>[!danger] Warning
+>>>>Make sure to wrap your admin password in quotes, otherwise there is a chance it might not be created properly.

  >[!example]- Docker Hub Private Registry
  >>[!example] Steps
 >>1.
 Create the Secret in through the kubernetes command line.
 >>```
->>kubectl create secret docker-registry my-dockerhub-secret --docker-server=https://index.docker.io/v1/ --docker-username=your-dockerhub-username --docker-password=your-dockerhub-password
+>>kubectl create secret docker-registry image-credentials-secret --docker-server=https://index.docker.io/v1/ --docker-username=your-dockerhub-username --docker-password=your-dockerhub-password
 >> ```
 >> 2. That's it.